LedgerDomain/did-webplus/did-webplus/wasm/README.md

     ping -c 1 -w 1 vdr.did-webplus-wasm.test && ping -c 1 -w 1 vdg.did-webplus-wasm.test

 Now for the docker portion.
-To build, run, and view logs for all the necessary docker services:
+To build, run, and view logs for all the necessary docker services, from this directory (the did-webplus-wasm crate directory, which is `did-webplus/did-webplus/wasm`) run:

     make build && make run && make logs-all